How to Start an Online Boutique: A Step-by-Step Guide

 In addition to being original, you want your brand to have some personality.
 Infuse yourself and who you are in the name.
-For instance, if you’re selling t-shirts with funny sayings on them, come up with a brand name that will make people laugh!
-This will help you with the next tip, which is to make your brand name memorable.
+For instance, if you’re selling t-shirts with funny saying on them, come up with a brand name that will make people laugh!
+This will help you with the next tip.

 Here are some things to consider when you’re vetting suppliers:

-Is the quality of the clothing up to your boutique’s standards?
+Is the quality of the product up to your boutique’s standards?
 Request samples to get a better idea how the products will look and feel.